a11yproject/a11yproject.com/CONTRIBUTING.md

 **Issues are not to be used for** free help on your website.
 Use [Stack Overflow](https://stackoverflow.com) for that.

 ## Stale Issues
-An Issue is considered in a "stale" state when the following conditions are met:
+An Issue is considered to be in a "stale" state when the following conditions are met:

 - Last comment was made over one year ago
 - No movement since